Milnor number of plane curve singularities in arbitrary characteristic

-We show also that the conjecture agrees, with the conjecture of Garc{\'i}a-Barroso and P{\l}oski~\cite{evpl:18} in the case where $f$ is irreducible, and the result of Hefez, Rodriguez, Solom\~{a}o.
+We show also that the conjecture agrees with the conjecture of Garc{\'i}a-Barroso and P{\l}oski~\cite{evpl:18}, in the case where $f$ is irreducible, and with the result of Hefez, Rodrigues, Solom\~{a}o.
 We give some examples where the conjecture is true.

 In a subsequent article in preparation, we will show some other parts of the conjecture.